Lancaster University

 Who can apply:

-We do NOT require a driving licence and/or access to a car.
+We do not require a driving licence and/or access to a car.

 Qualifications: